 - Letting the criminal justice system work

-What if the Hit-and-Run Driver Can’t Be Found?
+What if the At-Fault Driver Can’t Be Identified?

 Common Reasons Drivers Flee the Scene of an Accident

-While there is no real way to determine why a driver flees the scene of an accident, several key reasons are often to blame, including:
+While there is no way to determine why an individual driver flees the scene of an accident unless the police can identify and interview them, several key reasons are often to blame, including:

 - The driver has an outstanding warrant